On this page

 Why finding someone with just a name is hard

-If you already know the city a person may live in, this guide on finding someone by name and city explains how narrowing the location can make the search much easier.
+If you already know the city a person may live in, our guide on finding someone by name and city explains how narrowing the location can make the search much more efficient.

 What extra details help most